 Ball capacity: 10/10

 Erne claims they have the largest ball capacity on the market, at 150 balls.
-Meanwhile, the Pickleball Tutor (my favorite mid-range machine) can hold 110.
+The Pickleball Tutor Plus (my favorite mid-range machine) and the Titan ACE (my favorite compact machine) can hold 110.

 I managed to squeeze 153 balls in during my sessions.
 When using the "random" drill setting, these last me just over 5 minutes of continuous drilling.
 That's one heck of a workout!